yaxingwang/Transferring-GANs/README.md

 # Instructions
 - Using 'git clone https://github.com/yaxingwang/Transferring-GANs'

-    you will get new folder whose name is 'Transferring-GANs' in your current path, then  use 'cd Transferring-GANs' to enter the downloaded new folder
+    You will get new folder whose name is 'Transferring-GANs' in your current path, then  use 'cd Transferring-GANs' to enter the downloaded new folder

 - Download [pretrain models](https://drive.google.com/drive/folders/1KYzR-NEwKT1582USX31samfZ3JoJ5ija)

-    uncompress downloaded folder to current folder, then you have new folder 'transfer_model'  which contains two folders: 'conditional', 'unconditional', each of which has four foldersa: 'imagenet', 'places', 'celebA', 'bedroom'
+    Uncompressing downloaded folder to current folder, then you have new folder 'transfer_model'  which contains two folders: 'conditional', 'unconditional', each of which has four folders: 'imagenet', 'places', 'celebA', 'bedroom'

 - Download dataset or use your dataset.

-    you shoud split your dataset into two items: train and val, and build new folder(such as 'bedroom') inside of 'data'.
-Finally both of train and val folders is moved into 'bedroom' folder.
-    Note: I have shown one example and you could make it with same same form.
+    I have shown one example and you could make it with same same form.

 - Run 'python transfer_gan.py'

-   runing code with default setting.
+   Runing code with default setting.
 The pretrained model can be seleted by changing the parameter 'TARGET_DOMAIN'

 - Conditional GAN
   If you are interested in using conditional model, just setting parameter 'ACGAN = True'